-- develop products utilizing our technologies, either independently or in collaboration with other pharmaceutical or biotech companies; - effectively estimate and manage clinical development costs, particularly the cost of NKTR-102 since we expect to bear a majority or all of such costs: - receive necessary regulatory and marketing approvals; - maintain or expand manufacturing at necessary levels; - achieve market acceptance of our partnered products; - receive royalties on products that have been approved, marketed or submitted for marketing approval with regulatory authorities; and - maintain sufficient funds to finance our activities.
+- develop products utilizing our technologies, either independently or in collaboration with other pharmaceutical or biotech companies; - effectively estimate and manage clinical development costs, particularly the cost of NKTR-102 since we expect to bear a majority or all of such costs: - receive necessary regulatory and marketing approvals; - maintain or expand manufacturing at necessary levels; - achieve market acceptance of our partnered products; - · receive royalties on products that have been approved, marketed or submitted for marketing approval with regulatory authorities; and - · maintain sufficient funds to finance our activities.

-If we do not generate sufficient cash through raising additional capital and do not restructure our convertible notes, we may be unable to meet our substantial debt obligations.
+If we do not generate sufficient cash through raising additional capital, we may be unable to meet our substantial debt obligations and continue our substantial investment in research and development.

-As of June 30, 2011, we had cash, cash equivalents, and investments in marketable securities valued at approximately \$481.8 million and indebtedness of approximately \$239.7 million, including approximately \$215.0 million in convertible subordinated notes due September 2012, \$18.1 million in capital lease obligations, and \$6.7 million of other liabilities.
+As of September 30, 2011, we had cash, cash equivalents, and investments in marketable securities valued at approximately \$458.0 million and indebtedness of approximately \$239.8 million, including approximately \$215.0 million in convertible subordinated notes due September 2012, \$17.5 million in capital lease obligations, and \$7.3 million of other liabilities.